MISCONCEPTIONS ABOUT CBD OIL USE AND DOSAGE

 If all goes well after the first day, then increase the amount to 2 drops per day for the first 1 to 2 weeks.
 This is the testing period to see if it is helping any of your symptoms.

-After two weeks of successful trail, you can consider spreading the drops throughout the day.
+After two weeks of the successful trial, you can consider spreading the drops throughout the day.
 For example, take one in the morning and one in the evening.

 If you don’t experience any change, then increase at a slow rate and see how you feel.
 With each person, it is a question of finding the right dosage.